Active robustness against the detuning-error for Rydberg quantum gates

-We proceed by verifying the DER and DER-i pulses are also more robust against the laser amplitude noise.
-Amplitude fluctuations of the excitation lasers will not only affect the Rabi frequencies $\Omega_p(t)$ and $\Omega_c(t)$, but also arise an extra two-photon detuning error $\epsilon_\delta$.
-Because, typically the laser amplitude fluctuations \cite{PhysRevResearch.5.033052} can result in an uncertainty in Rabi frequencies as
+In the following, we proceed by showing that the DER and DER-i pulses also have some robustness against the ac Stark shift caused by the laser amplitude deviation.
+Amplitude fluctuations of the excitation lasers will affect the Rabi frequencies $\Omega_p(t)$ and $\Omega_c(t)$ inducing a typical laser amplitude noise (see Appendix C).
+More crucially, it also correlates an extra detuning error $\epsilon_\delta$.
+Because, the laser amplitude fluctuations \cite{PhysRevResearch.5.033052} can result in an uncertainty in Rabi frequencies as